Plans & Pricing

 Apps built with the Mapbox SDKs for Android, iOS, or React Native track usage with Monthly Active Users (MAU).
 This means each device using your app within a month counts as single MAU.
 Apps built with Unity for mobile applications are also priced per MAU.
 Mobile apps built with some hybrid frameworks and applications built on web technologies are charged on map views.
 All types of applications are metered for usage of the Mapbox APIs like Geocoding, Directions, Optimization, and Matrix when they surpass what’s included with your plan.

 When do I need a Commercial plan?

-If your app is for internal business use by employees, or if it is not accessible or functional for members of the general public then we consider that a Commercial app.
+If your app is for internal business use by employees or if it is not accessible or functional for members of the general public then we consider that a Commercial app.
+Mobile applications paid exclusively through the Google Play or iOS App Store are not considered Commercial.
 We do not support commercial apps on the Pay-as-you-go plan.
 A Commercial plan is limited to 1,000 tracked assets and 250 seats, with a sublimit of 50 seats if using the Navigation SDK or results from our Directions API in or for real-time turn-by-turn navigation (regardless of mode of transportation) within a commercial application; please contact us about an Enterprise plan for additional assets or seats.

 What’s a map view?

 A map view is four map tiles when using Mapbox Studio styles, or 15 smaller map tiles when using Mapbox Studio Classic or Mapbox Editor Classic.
 One Static API request also counts as one map view.

 An asset is a physical item (such as a person, vehicle or pet) that is tracked or monitored via a sensor (GPS, bluetooth, or similar means) on a map.
 If you are tracking 1,000 or fewer assets, the Commercial plan will support your app.
 To license applications tracking more than 1,000 assets, contact us about Enterprise plan details.